itsankk05/Netflix-Clone/README.md

 # Netflix-Clone
-A Frontend clone of Netflix
+A Frontend clone of Netflix using ReactJs